Very smooth hash: VSN and VSSR

-All cryptographic hash functions that are now widely used are not based on hard mathematical problems.
+Not all cryptographic hash functions that are now widely used are based on hard mathematical problems.
 Those few functions that are constructed on hard mathematical problems are called provably secure.
 Finding collisions is then known to be as hard as solving the hard mathematical problem.
 For the basic version of Very Smooth Hash, this hard problem is to find modular square roots (VSSR) of certain special numbers (VSN).
 This is assumed to be as hard as factoring integers.

 For fixed constants c and n, an integer m is a Very Smooth Number (VSN) if the largest prime factor of m is at most log(n)^{c}.

 An integer b is a Very Smooth Quadratic Residue modulo n if the largest prime in b's factorization is at most log(n)^{c} and there exists an integer x such that b ≡ x^{2} (mod n).
 The integer x is then said to be a modular square root of b.

 We are interested only in non-trivial square roots, those where x^{2} ≥ n.
 If x^{2} < n, then the root can be easily computed using algorithms from fields of characteristic 0, such as the real field.
 Therefore, they are not suitable in cryptographic primitives.

 Very Smooth Number Nontrivial Modular Square Root (VSSR) is the following problem: Let n be the product of two unknown primes of approximately the same size, let k ≤ (log(n))^{c}, and let (p_{1},p_{2},p_{3},…) = (2,3,5,…) be the sequence of primes.
 Given n, find an integer x coprime to n such that $\textstyle x^2 \equiv \prod_{i=0}^k p_i^{e_i} \pmod{n}$ and at least one of e_{0},…,e_{k} is odd.

 The VSSR assumption is that there is no probabilistic polynomial (in log(n)) time algorithm which solves VSSR with non-negligible probability.
 This is considered a useless assumption in practice because it does not tell for what size of moduli VSSR is computationally hard.
 Instead the computational VSSR assumption is used.
 It says that solving VSSR is assumed to be as hard as factoring a hard-to-factor s-bit modulus, where s is somewhat smaller than the size of n.